kitsplit/handbook/Benefits and Perks/Vacation and Sick Leave.md

 Employees should report vacation and sick days to the founder they report to and also mark it in Justworks.

-Employees with chronic or terminal illnesses should talk with the founder they report to about their needs for remote work, flexible time, disability leave and/or other support.
+Employees with chronic or terminal illnesses or other health issues requiring more than 5 days of sick leave should talk with the founder they report to about their needs for remote work, flexible time, disability leave and/or other support.